probablykalvin/probablykalvin/README.md

 - 👋 Hi, I’m @probablykalvin
 - 👀 I’m interested in Discord bot development
 - 🌱 I’m currently learning Javascript
-- 📫 How to reach me discord : ProbablyKalvin#4322
+- 📫 How to reach me on discord : ProbablyKalvin#4322

 <!---
 probablykalvin/probablykalvin is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.